pablopalafox/semantic-depth/README.md

 For the semantic segmentation task, we labeled 750 [Roborace](https://roborace.com/) images with the classes fence, road and background.
 For the task of labelling our own images, we used the [cityscapesScripts](https://github.com/mcordts/cityscapesScripts).

 We cannot make the whole dataset public, as the original images are property of the [Roborace](https://roborace.com/) competition.
 A mockup of this dataset can be found [here](data/roborace750_mockup).
-It fpllows the same structure as the Cityscapes dataset.
+It follows the same structure as the Cityscapes dataset.
 If you would like to get more images, join the [Roborace](https://roborace.com/) competition and you'll get tons of data from the racetracks.

 Another option is training on [Cityscapes](https://www.cityscapes-dataset.com/) on the classes _fence_ and _road_ (and _background_).
 If your goal is participating in the Roborace competition, doing this can get you decent results when running inference on Roborace images.